nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 image = ""
 slug = ""
 tags = []
-title = "My magical fairy forest"
+title = "How we turned our yard into a magical forest."

 +++
 When we bought this house, the yard looked nice.
 I believe the previous owner really loved taking care of the lawn.
 However, there wasn't much in the way of gardens, plants, or ornamentation.